openfheorg/openfhe-python/tests/README.md

 not broken the Python wrapper.

-**Import OpenFHE as fhe** -- Unit tests tend to use more imports than most code, for instance JSON, which conflicts with an OpenFHE name, so quality imports in the tests.
+**Import OpenFHE as fhe** -- Unit tests tend to use more imports than most code, for instance JSON, which conflicts with an OpenFHE name, so qualify imports in the tests.

 ```python